FAIMS/burial-mounds-web/README.md

 ## Adding Images for a Record Page from Local Source
 Please ensure to read and follow the instructions provided in the [preprocessing required for linking local images section](#preprocessing-required-for-linking-local-images) before proceeding with this section.

+Once you done with that, please follow the following steps:

+  1. If you have run the `make_site.py` Python script to generate the Record Pages, then you can skip this step and move onto step 4, otherwise, please read the [generating record pages section](#generating-record-pages) and follow the instructions in that section.
+  2. Run the `local_images.py` Python script.
+Once that is done, you have finish linking images from the `images/` folder to its associated Record Page.

+Once you have finish all the steps, run the website to test if the images were successfully associated with the Record Page.

 ## Adding Images for a Record Page from Google Drive